callumsmits/relioncl-1.3/readme.md

 #RelionCL - RELION accelerated with GPUs using OpenCL
-This is a port of Relion to accelerate key parts of the maximisation function using OpenCL.
+This is a port of Relion to accelerate key functions using OpenCL.
 The code has been tested on a variety of Nvidia and AMD graphics cards successfully including:
 - NVidia K80
 - NVidia K20
 - NVidia m2070